mattheworiordan/ably-cli/prd.md

 ### Global arguments

 - `--host`: Override the host endpoint for all product API calls.
 In the product SDKs, this is typically the `host` option.
+Note that specifying the host will override both the Realtime and REST host for the Realtime client.
 - `--env`: Override the the environment for all product API calls.
 In the product SDKs, this is typically the `env` option.
 - `--control-host`: Override the host endpoint for the control API, which defaults to control.ably.net.
 - `--access-token`: Overrides any configured access token used for the Control API